If you have received an unsolicited message from our platforms, please let us know immediately through our reporting form

-Sunday and bank holidays are forbidden for the sending of SMS with commercial or marketing character.
+Sundays and public holidays are forbidden for sending commercial or marketing SMS.

-15. Do not send Electronic Message containing malware or software likely to carry out operations without being detected by the systems intended to receive the message.
+15. Do not send electronic messages containing malicious software or software that may operate without the knowledge of the systems intended to receive the message

-16. Do not use the SaaS Service to store content or to send Campaigns (…)
+16. Do Not Use the SaaS Service to Store Content or Send Campaigns

-(…) whose content may be illicit, political, religious, discriminatory, offensive, shocking, inappropriate, obscene, threatening, abusive, violent, rude, racist, insulting, defamatory, misleading, aimed at harassing, threatening, embarrassing others, involving pornography or child pornography, constituting an apology for crimes against humanity, likely to incite racial hatred, violence or terrorism, impair human dignity or the privacy of others, manifestly contrary to good morals and public order, illegal or contrary to current laws or harming the reputation of the Splio Group.
-These restrictions of use also concern breaches of privacy and press offences such as slander or defamation.
+(...) whose content is illegal, political, religious, discriminatory, offensive, shocking, inappropriate, obscene, threatening, abusive, violent, rude, racist, insulting, defamatory, misleading, intended to harass, threaten, embarrass others, pornographic or child pornographic, constituting an apology of crimes against humanity, likely to incite racial hatred, violence or terrorism, to violate human dignity or the privacy of others, manifestly contrary to morality or public order, illegal or contrary to the laws in force or damaging to the reputation of Splio.
+These restrictions on use also apply to violations of privacy and press offences such as insult or defamation;

-The clients must refrain from preparing communications using contact details obtained within the context of enrichment operations carried out by third parties.
-The means of contacting final recipients must always have been obtained by means of a direct exchange between the said recipient and the clients.
+Clients should refrain from communicating on contact details that have been obtained in the context of enrichment operations carried out by third parties.
+The means of contact of the final recipients must always have been obtained in a direct exchange between them and the clients.

-19. Take all the necessary precautions to preserve the security of your own Information Systems
+19. Take all necessary precautions to maintain the security of your own information systems

 “Applicable Legislation” designates any national legislation on personal data protection applicable to the data processing, and notably, when all or some of the processing operations entrusted to the Splio Group (pursuant to the Saas services contract with the client) are undertaken in the European Economic Area (“EEA”) or relate to data collected in the EEA, Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of Personal Data and on the free movement of such data, and from 25 May 2018 the General Data Protection Regulation (EU 2016/679 of the European Parliament and of the Council of 27 April 2016), and the applicable national laws and legislations on data protection and privacy.